-During the three months ended March 31, 2020 and 2019, the Company granted 297,769 and 258,918 shares of restricted common stock, respectively, to key employees of the Manager and its affiliates pursuant to the terms of the Plan and the associated award agreements.
+Additionally, during the six months ended June 30, 2020 and 2019, the Company granted 297,769 and 258,918 shares of restricted common stock, respectively, to key employees of the Manager and its affiliates pursuant to the terms of the Plan and the associated award agreements.
 The estimated fair value of these awards was \$18.47 and \$19.31 per share, respectively, on the grant date, based on the closing market price of the Company's common stock on the NYSE on such date.
-The shares underlying the grants vest in three equal annual installments commencing on the first anniversary of the grant date, as long as the grantee complies with the terms and conditions of his or her applicable restricted stock award agreement.
+The shares underlying the grants to such employees of the Manager vest in three equal annual installments commencing on the first anniversary of the grant date, as long as the grantee complies with the terms and conditions of his or her applicable restricted stock award agreement.

-The following table summarizes the activity related to restricted common stock for thethree months ended March 31, 2020 and 2019:
+The following table summarizes the activity related to restricted common stock for the six months ended June 30, 2020 and 2019: